Ayrton Mboko

-Ayrton Mboko (born 23 October 1997) is a Belgian footballer who plays as a right back for Liga I side FC Botoșani.
+Ayrton Mboko (born 23 October 1997) is a Belgian footballer who plays as a right back.

 Club career

 Ayrton Mboko started his career at Standard Liège.

 Union SG

 In the summer of 2017, Royale Union Saint-Gilloise announced the signing of Ayrton Mboko on atwo-years deal with an option to extend for a further season.

 Beerschot

 On 31 August 2018, Mboko joined Beerschot.

 Academica Clinceni

 On 21 February 2022, Academica Clinceni announced the signing of Ayrton Mboko on a half-year contract.

 Farul Constanța

 In the summer 2022, Farul Constanța announced the signing of Ayrton Mboko and Jeremy Corinus on three-year contract for both.
 However, on 7 December 2022, Mboko was released from the club after having his contract mutually terminated.

 Personal life

 Mboko is born in Belgium and is of Congolese descent.

+Ayrton is the brother of the footballer Yohann Mboko.